moxystudio/rfcs-oss/rfcs/0003-split-eslint-config.md

 # Adoption strategy

-The adoption can be made gradually, by updating projects once we need to contribute to it.
+The adoption can be made gradually, by updating projects once we need to contribute to them.

 We may also leverage `screpto` to automate this for us.